 Welcome to Tower Grove Journey Students

-Tower Grove students meet on Sunday nights from 6:30-8 p.m.
+Tower Grove students meet on Sundays from 12:30-1:30 p.m.
 Middle school students meet in Reber Space, and high school students meet in the Tower Grove sanctuary.

 To stay up-to-date on upcoming events, curriculum and more, email Josh Ragland at firstname.lastname@example.org.